-Why Trump's promise to move US embassy to Jerusalem is so controversial
+Why Trump's promise to move US Embassy to Jerusalem is so controversial

 Hagee is the founder and senior pastor of Cornerstone Church, a megachurch in San Antonio, Texas.
 He founded the nonprofit Christians United for Israel in 2006 as well.

-Morton Klein, president of the nonprofit Zionist Organization of America, is also hopeful that Trump will move the embassy soon and dismissed the idea that its relocation could negatively influence peace talks.
+Morton Klein, president of the nonprofit Zionist Organization of America, also hoped Trump would move the embassy soon and dismissed the idea that its relocation could negatively influence peace talks.

 “It should be moved because we have to once and for all end this propaganda myth that Jerusalem is holy for Muslims,” Klein told Fox News.